 Upcoming tests and quizzes: (Dates are projections based on our current pacing and are subject to change)

-- Reading: Reading quizzes can be expected every week. *Most are open book.
+Reading: Reading quizzes can be expected every week. *Some are open book.

 Language Arts: Spelling and Vocabulary: